 Teachers requested additional transparencies with maps and overlays in CD-ROM format to allow easy access.
-Some comments indicate that teachers used maps, graphics, activities, movie clips, music, art, and literature to supplement their lessons.
+Some comments indicated that teachers often used maps, graphics, activities, movie clips, music, art, and literature to supplement their lessons.

 During focus testing and development, some teachers requested more transparencies, graphics, interactive software, videos, and Bell Ringer transparencies to begin the class period.